MicrosoftDocs/cloud-adoption-framework/docs/industry/retail/migrate.md

 The Azure Marketplace has the most convenient approach to application deployment and migration for many common retail industry applications.
 Before migrating, review the [retail industry applications in the Azure Marketplace](https://azuremarketplace.microsoft.com/marketplace/apps?search=retail&page=1) to see if your applications are already available.

-Migrating to an approved, pre-packaged deployment of your favorite applications can accelerate your migration process and significantly reduce the time to reach the *"connected retail"* horizon.
+Migrating to an approved, pre-packaged deployment of your favorite applications can accelerate your migration process and significantly reduce the time to reach the *connected retail* horizon.

 ## Standard migration process